jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 using user credentials.

 EAP method messages are carried within EAP-Payload TLVs defined in [](#eap-payload-tlv).
+Note that in this use-case, TEAP is simply a carrier for EAP, much as RADIUS is a carrier for EAP.
+The full EAP state machine is run as normal, and is carried over the EAP-Payload TLV.
+Each distinct EAP authentication MUST be managed as a separate EAP state machine.

+A TEAP server therefore MUST begin an EAP authentication with an EAP-Request/Identity (carried in an EAP-Payload TLV).
+However, a TEAP server MUST NOT finish the EAP conversation with an EAP Success or EAP Failure packet, the Intermediate-Result TLV is used instead.

 Upon completion of each EAP method in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result.
 The peer MUST respond to the Intermediate-Result TLV indicating its result.
 If the result indicates success, the Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
 The Crypto-Binding TLV is further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
 The Intermediate-Result TLVs can be included with other TLVs such as EAP-Payload TLVs starting a new EAP conversation or with the Result TLV used in the protected termination exchange.